molevolworkshop/mole-logistics/tas-info/course-assistant-handbook.md

 You might want to shake the cooler around a bit to distribute the ice throughout it.
 Once you’re satisfied, you can just bring the cooler over to the break setup area and leave it there.

 In 2026, Sodexo required that we inform them every time we used the cooler.
 I was able to talk to Steven Allen (steven.allen@sodexo.com) and set up two times (10am and 4pm) that employees would be present to allow me to get ice.
 This later changed to emailing the company (at Dining@mbl.edu) the day before each day of the workshop to allow me to get ice.
 I would suggest emailing the company ahead of the first workshop day to define how and when you are going to get ice during the workshop.
-I would also suggest asking whoever you talk to to communicate with the rest of the staff so they know why you are there.

 What worked for me was collecting ice in the 5 gallon water jug at 10 am (which then remained cold the rest of the day), draining the two previous coolers (only some of the ice melts over night), moving the ice from the soft drink coller to the alcohol cooler, and then filling the alcohol cooler at 4 pm with enough ice to also top off the soft drinks cooler at this time.
 This gave me ice for the whole day and into the social hours.
 It goes without saying, keep the cooler ice (dirty) and water ice (drinkable) separate to prevent contamination.

 ### Draining the cooler

 You can drain the cooler out on any reasonable grassy location around campus, using the plug located on its back.
 I like to empty out the leftover cans, etc. onto paper towels and leave them to dry overnight (if you don’t have a place to store stuff outside of a classroom, you should be able to store them in Lillie 338 or 302).
+I often found myself draining each cooler 2-3 times a day.
 If you end up storing coolers, etc. in Lillie: I like to drain the coolers outside on the grassy area behind Lillie because there usually aren’t people around to watch me flail about trying pick up a cooler multiple times, but the world is your oyster or whatever so do what you want.

 ### Cleaning the cooler